Ash vs Evil Dead: Critical response

-The first season of Ash vs Evil Dead has received critical acclaim.
-Review aggregator Rotten Tomatoes gave the season a 98% "Certified Fresh" rating based on 51 reviews, with an average rating of 8.1/10.
-The site's critical consensus reads: "True to the movies that spawned it, Ash vs Evil Dead is a gory, hilarious, and audacious resurrection of Sam Raimi's beloved horror franchise."
-Metacritic gave the season a rating of 75 out of 100, based on 25 critics, indicating "generally favorable reviews."
+All three seasons of Ash vs Evil Dead received critical acclaim.
+Review aggregator Rotten Tomatoes gave the season a 98% rating based on 52 reviews, with an average rating of 8.1/10.
+The site's critical consensus reads, "True to the movies that spawned it, Ash vs Evil Dead is a gory, hilarious, and audacious resurrection of Sam Raimi's beloved horror franchise."
+Metacritic gave the season a rating of 76 out of 100, based on 32 critics.

-The second season has received critical acclaim.
-On Rotten Tomatoes, the season has a score of 100%, based on 17 reviews, with an average rating of 8.06/10.
+On Rotten Tomatoes, the second season has a score of 100%, based on 17 reviews, with an average rating of 8.06/10.
 The site's critical consensus reads, "Ash vs. Evil Dead's sophomore season proves the show is in command of its characters and tone, turning up the gore, fun, and energy to deliver even more grisly, action-packed thrills and laughs."
-On Metacritic, the season has a rating of 82 out of 100, based on 5 reviews, indicating "universal acclaim."
+On Metacritic, the season has a rating of 82 out of 100, based on five reviews.

-The third season has received critical acclaim.
-On Rotten Tomatoes, the season has a score of 100% based on 15 reviews, with an average rating of 8.32/10.
-The site's critical consensus reads, "Ash vs Evil Dead's third and final season rounds out the amiable ensemble with welcome additions and dishes out a series of splatter-filled set pieces, closing the Necronomicon on the series in gleeful fashion".
+The third season has a score of 100% based on 15 reviews on Rotten Tomatoes, with an average rating of 8.32/10.
+The site's critical consensus reads, "Ash vs Evil Dead's third and final season rounds out the amiable ensemble with welcome additions and dishes out a series of splatter-filled set-pieces, closing the Necronomicon on the series in gleeful fashion".

 Accolades

 Home media

-On August 23, 2016, Starz subsidiary Anchor Bay Entertainment released the first season of the series on Blu-ray and DVD.
+On August 23, 2016, Anchor Bay Entertainment, a division of Starz, released the first season of the series on Blu-ray and DVD.
 The second season was released in the fall of 2017.
 With season 2 onwards, the future releases were done by Lionsgate Home Entertainment after the completion of the Starz/Lionsgate merger on December 8, 2016.
 The third and final season was released in August 2018.
 A complete collection with all three seasons was released in October 16, 2018.